thejasvibr/the_cocktail_party_nightmare/README.md

 #### Step 4 : The simulation outputs
 Every simulation run produces its own ```.simresults``` file.
 Each simresults file has two objects within it:

 * *simulation_identifiers* : the parameters that were used to run the simulation and the random seed that can be used to re-run the exact same simulation run on any operating system if need be.
-These include the ```info``` tag, the [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier), parameter valyes
+These include the ```info``` tag, the [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier), parameter values.

 * *simulation_data* : the results (data) of the simulation run